-This course will highlight the biologic effects of opioid use and misuse in women and fetuses.
-There will be an in-depth examination of the available pharmacologic treatments for the treatment of opioid use disorder during pregnancy, also known as medication-assisted treatment (MAT), and the effects of MAT on the fetus.
-Lastly, there will be information regarding the long-term effects of inutero exposure to opioids for the child.
+This course will highlight the biologic effects of OUD in women and fetuses.
+There will be an in-depth examination of the available pharmacologic treatments for the treatment of OUD during pregnancy, also known collectively as medications for opioid use disorder (MOUD) (previously medication-assisted treatment, or MAT), and the effects of treatment on the fetus.
+Lastly, there will be information regarding the long-term effects of in-utero exposure to opioids for the child.